-Once called “The King of Cheeses,” Brie cheese is almost synonymous with the holidays, even more so because Champagne is its famous “Wine Partner.”
-The buttery, toasty, creamy flavor of Brie goes perfectly with Champagne, and Champagne goes perfectly with parties and the holidays.
+Once called “The King of Cheeses,” Brie is almost synonymous with the holidays, even more so because Champagne is its famous “Wine Partner.”
+The buttery, toasty, creamy flavor it offers goes perfectly with Champagne, and Champagne goes perfectly with parties and the holidays.
 It’s a great match.

 When you consider that most heavy (whipping) cream you buy has a butterfat of 36% to as high as 40%, you might be astounded to know that Double Cream Brie must (by law) have a butterfat content of at least 60%!